 Pregnant women with sickle cell trait may not have any complications.
 But the baby may be affected if the father also carries the trait.
 If you have sickle cell trait, experts advise that your partner should be tested before you become pregnant.
 Or he should be tested at the first prenatal visit.
 If the baby's father has sickle cell trait, you may need amniocentesis or other tests to see if the developing baby has the trait or the disease.

 Early and regular prenatal care is important if you are pregnant and have sickle cell disease.
 Having prenatal visits more often allows your healthcare provider to keep a close watch on the disease and on the health of developing baby.

 Some women may need blood transfusions to replace the sickle cells with fresh blood.
 These may be done several times during the pregnancy.
 Blood transfusions can help the blood carry oxygen and lower the number of sickle cells.
 If you get blood transfusions, you will be screened for antibodies that may have been transferred in the blood and that may affect your baby.
 The most common antibodies are to the blood factor Rh.

 Healthcare providers do not recommend using the medicine hydroxyurea during pregnancy.
 This medicine is often used in sickle cell disease.
 You may be able to take lower doses of this medicine.

 Because sickle cell disease may affect your developing baby, your provider may start testing in the second trimester to check on the health and well-being of the baby.

 During labor, your healthcare provider will give you IV (intravenous) fluids to help prevent dehydration.
 You may also get extra oxygen through a mask during labor.
 A fetal heart rate monitor is often used to watch for changes in your baby’s heart rate.
 It also watches for signs of fetal distress.
 Most women can deliver vaginally, unless there are other complications.

-What are the complications of sickle cell disease in pregnancy?
+What are possible complications of sickle cell disease in pregnancy?